yangsenius/learning-to-learn-by-pytorch/docs/README.md

 论文里提到了：
-One potential challenge in training optimizers is that different input coordinates (i.e. the gradients w.r.t. different optimizee parameters) can have very different magnitudes.
+One potential challenge in training optimizers is that different input coordinates (i.e. the gradients w.r.t. different optimizer parameters) can have very different magnitudes.
-This is indeed the case e.g. when the optimizee is a neural network and different parameters correspond to weights in different layers.
+This is indeed the case e.g. when the optimizer is a neural network and different parameters correspond to weights in different layers.
 This can make training an optimizer difficult, because neural networks naturally disregard small variations in input signals and concentrate on bigger input values.